LilaKku/translation-terminology-management/README.md

 The purpose is to organize specialized terminology, maintain consistency, and improve clarity for different audiences.

+## Background

+During graduate studies in translation and interpretation, I maintained terminology lists across economics, international relations, and business topics.

+The goal was not only to memorize terms, but also to ensure consistency and improve comprehension across different audiences.

 ## Why Terminology Management?

 When translating specialized content, different terms are often used for the same concept.